Find out how you have surgery to remove the lymph nodes under the arm for breast cancer and why.

 You have a general anaesthetic for this operation.
 You will be asleep the whole time.

 The surgeon makes a small cut in your armpit to remove the lymph nodes.
 Generally they remove between 10 and 15 lymph nodes.
-But the number of nodes each person has varies.
+But the number of nodes in the armpit varies from person to person.

 The surgeon sends the lymph nodes to the laboratory.
 A pathologist checks them for cancer cells.
 You get the results at your follow up appointment, about 2 weeks after surgery.